The Age of Incorrect Information: A New Performance Metric for Status Updates: Numerical Results

-In the secnond scenario, we provide a comparison between our optimal transmission policy and the optimal age policy of \cite{8377368}.
-To that extent, we adopt the same number of states $N$ and success probability $p_s$ of the previous scenario.
+We adopt in this case the same number of states $N=8$ and success probability $p_s=0.8$.
 We fix the probability of remaining in the same state $p_R$ to $0.5$.
-We vary the parameter $\alpha$ and plot the average penalty achieved by both policies.
+We vary the parameter $\alpha$ and plot the average AoII achieved by both policies.
 As seen in Fig. \ref{simulationscenario1}, the proposed policy always outperforms the age-optimal policy for all values of $\alpha$.
 The following two observations can also be drawn from the figure: \begin{enumerate} \item One can see that the two curves converge as $\alpha$ increases.
-This is in agreement with our theoretical results on the unconstrained case in Section IV.
-In fact, when the imposed power constraint becomes less restrictive, it is optimal to send updates at each time slot which means that the age is also minimized as it has been previously pointed out in Remark $1$ of the same section. \item Another interesting observation is that the gap between the two curves also decreases when $\alpha$ becomes very small.
-This is due to the amount of packets sent by the transmitter becoming very small.
-Consequently, the average penalty will be mostly dictated by how the Markov chain evolves rather than the transmission policy adopted.
-Therefore, in this case, we converge to the ``no updates" average cost previously reported in eq. (\ref{noupdatescost}). \end{enumerate} By combining the above two observations, we can conclude that when the transmitter is heavily constrained by its power or when it has unlimited power, age-optimal policies lead to virtually the same performance as the optimal penalty policy of our framework.
+This is in agreement with our theoretical results in the unconstrained case in Section IV.
+In fact, when the imposed power constraint becomes less restrictive, the transmitter will be sending more packets and we converge to the “always update” policy that minimizes both the AoII and the AoI. \item Another interesting observation is that the gap between the two curves is small when $\alpha$ is small (e.g., the gap is equal to $1.1$ for $\alpha=0.02$).
+This is due to the number of packets sent by the transmitter becoming very small.
+Consequently, the average AoII will be mostly dictated by how the Markov chain evolves rather than the transmission policy adopted.
+Therefore, in this case, we converge to the ``no updates" average cost previously reported in eq. (\ref{noupdatescost}). \end{enumerate} By combining the above two observations, we can conclude that when the transmitter is heavily constrained by its power, or when it has unlimited power, age-optimal policies lead to virtually the same performance as the optimal AoII policy.